Home Vancouver Monthly Calendar Vancouver Pride Festival

 The largest event of its kind in Western Canada, the Vancouver Pride Parade is arguably the highlight of the Vancouver Pride Festival.
 Taking place on the last Sunday of Pride Week, so on the Sunday of the BC Day Long Weekend, it’s one of the city’s most impressive parades all year, and definitely its most colourful.

-The 2022 Vancouver Pride Parade took place on Sunday, July 31st, from 12:00 to 3:00 pm.
-In 2023 it happens at the same time on August 6th.
+The 2022 Vancouver Pride Parade took place on Sunday, July 31st, from 12:00 pm to 3:00 pm.
+In 2023 it happened at the same time on August 6th.
+The 2024 parade takes place on Sunday, August 4th.
+The exact starting time is to be confirmed.

 The Pride Parade Route

 The Vancouver Pride Parade is a large, long, colourful and entertaining parade.
-It lasts for well over an hour and includes rainbow-coloured floats, marching bands, and people in all kinds of colourful, exotic and sometimes unconventional costumes.
+It lasts for well over an hour and includes rainbow-coloured floats, marching bands, and people in all kinds of flamboyant, exotic and sometimes unconventional costumes.

 Click Pride Parade to learn more about the Sunday event.